Y56380X/LinqApplyIf/README.md

 # LinqApplyIf
-LINQ extension methods for applying transformations conditionally
+LINQ extension methods for applying transformations conditionally on enumerations, queryables, and async-enumerations.

 ## Samples